-The Agilent bar code reader is available for selected autosampler configurations.
+The Agilent bar code reader (G2256A) is available for selected autosampler configurations.
 It can be used to help build automation sequences and verify the identity of the injected sample matches the name in the sequence table at injection time.
 In LC configurations it can also be used to mix liquid samples as a step in an injection program.

-The following Agilent 1100 injection systems are supported:
+The following Agilent 1200/1100 injection systems are supported:

-- Standard autosampler (G1313A / G1329A) - Thermostatted standard autosampler (G1327A) - Well-plate autosampler (G1367A) - Thermostatted well-plate autosampler (G1368A) - Thermostatted micro autosampler (G1378A) - Micro well-plate autosampler (G1377A) - Thermostatted micro well-plate autosampler (G1378A) - Preparative autosampler (G2260A) - Thermostatted preparative autosampler (G2261A) - Agilent sample capacity extension (G2257A) for the 1100 Series well-plate sampler G1367A and micro well-plate sampler G1377A - Agilent dual loop autosampler (G2258A) - Agilent thermostat option (G1330A / B) - Agilent fraction collectors (G1364A / B / C / D) - Agilent 1100 Series barcode reader (G2256A) for the sample capacity extension G2257A
+- Standard autosampler (G1313A / G1329A thermostattable with illumination) - Thermostatted standard autosampler (G1327A) - High performance autosampler SL (G1367C high pressure compatible with illumination) - High performance autosampler (G1367B) - Well-plate autosampler (G1367A) - Thermostatted well-plate - autosampler (G1368A)Micro well-plate autosampler (G1377A with illumination) - Thermostatted micro well-plate sampler (G1378A) - Thermostatted micro autosampler (G1387A) - Preparative autosampler (G2260A with illumination) - Thermostatted preparative sampler (G2261A) - Agilent sample capacity extension (G2257A) for the 1100 Series well-plate sampler G1367A and micro well-plate sampler G1377A - Agilent dual loop autosampler (G2258A with illumination)

+- Agilent thermostat option (G1330A /B) - Agilent fraction collectors (G1364A /B/ C/D) - Agilent 1200/1100 Series barcode reader (G2256A) for the sample capacity extension (G2257A)